 In 2013, Framingham contributed one-quarter of GMW’s employment and payroll and 22% of GMW’s establishments.

-On June 25th, the Town released the employment report before a packed house at the Sheraton-Framingham.
+On June 25, 2015, the City released the employment report before a packed house at the Sheraton-Framingham.
 Included in the program:

 An introduction by Art Robert, Framingham's Head of Community & Economic Development

 A presentation on the report's findings by Maureen Dunne, MERC's Director & a professor of economics at Framingham State University (FSU)